Molly: What It Is, What It Looks Like, & Why It’s Dangerous

 Addiction to Molly can cause significant psychological distress.
 Individuals may feel trapped, experience guilt or shame about their drug use, or develop co-occurring mental health disorders such as anxiety disorders, depression, or substance-induced psychosis.

-What are the Consequences of Taking Molly?
+What Are the Consequences of Taking Molly?

 While MDMA can produce pleasurable effects, it also carries potential risks and adverse effects.
 Here are the details: